 Speakers cover diverse topics ranging from our water quality and sustainability, the creation of mountains and the reasons behind earthquakes.
 The series take place on Wednesdays at 6:00 pm.
 You can find the upcoming speakers list here.

-If you were unable to attend, you can watch some of our previous speakers here.
+If you are unable to attend, you can watch many of our previous speakers below.

 (click and drag to navigate)